izzymsft/PatientResources/INSTALLATION.md

 # Navigate to code root folder
 cd PatientStreamSource

+# Fetch all the dependencies if necessary
+dotnet restore

+# Check if the compilation works
+dotnet build

 # Compile and run the code to generate the messages
 dotnet run